Tales from a former employee of the Women of Faith Conference

 LYNN (That’s right Lynn, so calling you out.
 You know I adore you.) talked me into returning in (which I know she would say, it was your choice.
-I know, I know.)
+I know, I know.
+It was.)
 I returned in 2015 until new ownership took over in mid-2017.

 While I don’t identify with the evangelical Christian movement of today, I look back at my time at WOF and know that I was there for a reason.

 The Team Behind Women of Faith

 You may remember Mary Graham as the Emcee and President of Women of Faith.
 Mary is and was everything.
 This woman has stories that will make you laugh and the ability to put God into all stories.
 She was a wonderful mentor and sweet friend who I can’t praise enough.